MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-planning-guide.md

 If your organization does not have cloud resources, write **On-Premises** in box **1a** on your planning worksheet.

 > [!NOTE]
->  * Main use case of On-premises deployment is for "Enhanced Security Administrative Environments" also known as "Red Forests".
+>  * The main use case of on-premises deployment is for Enhanced Security Administrative Environments, also known as Red Forests.
 >  * Migration from on-premise to hybrid deployment will require redeployment.